 In vitro hardening materials like Agar and Phytagel are increasing in price, therefore cheaper gelling agents were needed.
-In this study, potato starch (Solanum tuberosum) and corn starch (Zea mays L.) at different rates (40, 50, 60, and 70 g/l) each alone or combined with agar at 2 or 4 g/l as well as 8 g agar/l as control were tested during in vitro multiplication of yucca (Yucca elephantipes L.).
+In this study, potato starch ( $Solanum\ tuberosum$ ) and corn starch ( $Zea\ mays\ L$ .) at different rates (40, 50, 60, and 70 g/l) each alone or combined with agar at 2 or 4 g/l as well as 8 g agar/l as control were tested during in vitro multiplication of yucca ( $Yucca\ elephantipes\ L$ .).
 However, the first experiment, shoot proliferation percentage was 100% with all treatments (potato starch + agar) under study, media status was solid with any combination between potato and agar except that of potato alone was semi solid status.
-On the other hand, MS medium supplemented with agar at 4 g/l + potato at 40 g/l produced the greatest shoots per explant, with significant differences from the other treatments.
-For the second experiment, shoot proliferation percentage was solid with all treatments (corn starch + agar) under study.
-MS medium supplemented with agar at 4 g/l + potato at 40 g/l produced the greatest shoots per explant, with significant differences from the other treatments.
+On the other hand, MS medium supplemented with potato alone at 70 g/l produced the most leaves per shoot and shoot length, while MS medium supplemented with agar at 4 g/l + potato at 40 g/l produced the greatest shoots per explant, with significant differences from the other treatments.
 For the second experiment, shoot proliferation percentage was 100% as well as media status was solid with all treatments (corn starch + agar) under study.
-MS medium supplemented with corn alone at 70 g/l produced the most shoots per explant, while MS medium supplemented with agar at 2 g/l + corn at 40 g/l produced the most shoots per explant differences from the other treatments.
+MS medium supplemented with corn alone at 70 g/l provided the highest leaf number per shoot and shoot length, while MS medium supplemented with agar at 2 g/l + corn at 40 g/l produced the most shoots per explant with significant differences from the other treatments.
 Consequently, the present work suggests a low-cost alternative gelling agent that will reduce plant micro propagation production costs.